ligato/docs/docs/user-guide/concepts.md

 ## Key-Value Data Store

 !!!
 Note
-    KV database, KVDB, KV store and KV data store are all terms that define a data store or database of key-value (KV) pairs, or more generally, structured data objects.
-Unless otherwise noted, we will use the term `KV data store` in this documentation.
-The term `KVDB` will appear in the agentctl and code examples and thus will remain as is.
+    KV database, KVDB, KV store and KV data store are terms that define a data store or database of key-value (KV) pairs, or more generally, structured data objects.
+Unless otherwise noted, we will use the term `KV data store` in the documentation.
+The term `KVDB` will continue to be used in the agentctl and code examples.

     `Connector` is a plugin providing access or connectivity to an external entity such as a KV data store.
 The etcd plugin is considered a connector.

 The VPP agent uses an external KV data store for several reasons:

- - persist the desired state of the VPP/Linux configuration because CNFs are stateless.
+ - persist the desired state of the VPP and Linux configuration because CNFs are stateless.
- - To store and export certain VPP statistics
+ - To store and export certain VPP statistics.
  - exploit the `"watch"` paradigm for stateless configuration management.
-This same approach is used in other configuration systems such as [confd][confd].
+This is a common approach used in other configuration systems such as [confd][confd].
+ - Enables asynchronous configuration of resources, even when not running or available.
+ - support self configuration on start/restart required in cloud native environments.

 ---

 ### Keys and Microservice Label